iterait/emloop/docs/tutorial.rst

     In this example, the training and testing streams are generated randomly and thus, they may slightly overlap and bias the performace estimation.

-A detailed description of **cxflow** datasets might be found in the :doc:`advanced section <advanced/dataset>`.
+A detailed description of **emloop** datasets might be found in the :doc:`advanced section <advanced/dataset>`.

 Model